Felipe-GR/Graduates_UPC/README.md

 ### Database setup
 To set up the database of this web application is pretty straight forward.
 All you have to do is simply to execute the script `create_db.sql` in the directory `database`. <br>
-Also we have created a script to initiliaze the database with records that are stored in .csv files.
+Also we have created a script to initialize the database with records that are stored in .csv files.
 To do that just run the script `import_records.sql` with the only resrtiction that all the .csv files must be stored in a directory with name `db_backup` which must be in the same path with the script or just can use the script `single_file.sql` to create some data to test it quickly.

 ## Frameworks used